 What is Amazon Advertising?

 Similar to Google Ads, Amazon ads appear based on a user’s keyword search.
 Companies bid on keywords to target so their ads show up when those keywords are searched, usually near the top or side of the search results page.
 These ads typically look identical to regular product listings, differentiated only by a subtle “Ad” or “Sponsored” label depending on their placement.

 But what makes these ads especially effective is the user’s state of mind when they search.
 People only go to Amazon when they’re looking to buy something – they’re already in the consideration and decision stages by the time they type anything into that search bar.

 If you type “running shoes” into the site’s search bar, for instance, chances are high that you’re going to buy some running shoes.
 High visibility on a search results page may be all it takes to close that sale – and that’s exactly what Amazon ads facilitate.

 The ads can also appear on a product listing page, targeting you based on a current, relevant search, or searches you’ve made in the past.

 Let’s take a look at the different types of Amazon ad units available.

 Sponsored Product Ads

-Sponsored product ads are ads that drive users directly to a product detail page on Amazon.
+Sponsored product ads are ads that drive users directly to a product detail page.
 They’re usually targeted based on keyword – manually chosen by you or automatically chosen by Amazon – and displayed above or below the search results page and on other product detail pages.